 There is a free bus service within the resort and linking the different villages, as well as plenty of private taxis.

 Méribel opens in the first week of December and operates until the end of April.
-It is particularly busy during holiday periods as well as during Russian Christmas in the second week of January.
+It is particularly busy during holiday periods as well as during Russian Christmas in the first part of January.
+The rest of January is a good time to visit when the crowds are minimal and the snow conditions realiable.
+February is busy with the French and UK school holidays.
+March and April are great months to ski when the sun is shining and you can enjoy one of the many restaurant decks for lunch.

 Time to go skiing!
 Get all the inside-tips for your resort in your Scout Field Guide.
 Free with every booking.